PixelsCommander/ViralJS/README.md

 myExpressApp.use(viralContainer.middleware);
 ```

 Isomorphism blurred boundaries between server and client.
-The only difference between them at the moment is server\`s ability to deliver application to clients.
-What if we go further supposing that client can transmit application to others?
+The only difference between them currently is server\`s ability to distribute application to clients.
+What if we go further enabling client to do this?
 What if we erase boundaries between server and client completely?
 In this case every client which got application\`s code becomes it`s distributor or carrier.
 And drawing the analogy with spreading microorganisms in the nature this technique perfectly matches “**viral JavaScript**“ naming.

 Motivation
 ----------